At This Camp, Children Of Opioid Addicts Learn To Cope And Laugh

 Families Impacted By The Opioid Crisis Testified At Johnson & Johnson Trial

-Maus, who is a former therapist, says one the best things about this camp is that kids can be giggly and goofy here.
-They pour too much syrup on their pancakes, yell about spotting a spider and are looking forward to a big camp party tonight, complete with a deejay and s'mores.
+Maus, who is a former therapist, says one of the best things about this camp is that kids can be giggly and goofy here.
+They pour too much syrup on their pancakes, yell about spotting a spider and are looking forward to a big camp party tonight, complete with a DJ and s'mores.

 "I think the education is great.
 I think the connections are awesome," Maus says.
 "But to let kids be kids?
 That's it for me.
 The opioid epidemic really has stolen their childhood away."